Winn-Dixie and the Davis Family

 Over the next two decades, the Davis family had an unquenchable lust for growth.
 Besides a few Lovett locations in south Georgia, the company had no presence outside of Florida.
 That changed in 1945 with the purchase of Kentucky-based Steiden Stores and its 31 locations.
 The Steiden stores, mainly around the Louisville area, continued to operate under its well-known local brand for the next decade.

-The acquisition brought Winn-Lovett’s total store count to 149 stores.
-They operated variably as Table Supply, Lovett’s, Steiden, Piggly Wiggly, and a handful as Economy Wholesale Grocery.
+The acquisition brought Winn-Lovett’s total store count to 149.
+The stores operated variably as Table Supply, Lovett’s, Steiden, Piggly Wiggly, and Economy Wholesale Grocery, with a handful operating as Economy Wholesale Grocery.

-Margaret Ann was founded by Robert Pentland, a Miami accountant and air force officer.
-Though it was named for his young daughter, their marketing suggested a fictional store founder: a housewife who truly understood their needs.
-In contrast to trendy new supermarkets that touted frills and fancy finishes, they boasted their unadorned simplicity and smaller staff, supposedly allowing them to offer lower prices.
+Margaret Ann was founded by Robert Pentland, a Miami accountant and Air Force officer.
+Though it was named for his young daughter, its marketing suggested a fictional store founder: a housewife who truly understood their needs.
+In contrast to trendy new supermarkets that touted frills and fancy finishes, Margaret Ann boasted its unadorned simplicity and smaller staff, supposedly allowing it to offer lower prices.

 As the Margaret Ann market share grew, Winn-Lovett seethed to see this ascension in their own backyard.
 So when a bit of weakness and disgruntled shareholders began to plague the newcomer, the Davis brothers did not waste any time taking advantage.
 They bought out the competitor for $5,000,000 and secured its spot behind A&P at the top of the Florida grocery market.